humz2k/SWFFT-GPU/README.md

 # SWFFT-GPU

 SWFFT is a scalable, high-performance 3D Fast Fourier Transform (FFT) library designed for distributed-memory parallel systems.
-It supports CUDA-Aware MPI and uses FFTW and cuFFT as backends.
+It supports CUDA-Aware MPI and uses FFTW and cuFFT as FFT backends.

 ### Features
-* High Performance: Optimized for distributed-memory parallel systems using MPI.
-* Flexible FFT Backends: Supports both FFTW (CPU) and cuFFT (GPU), and can easily be modified to use other backends.
+* CPU and GPU FFT Backends: Supports both FFTW (CPU) and cuFFT (GPU), and can easily be modified to use other backends.
-* GPU Acceleration: Leverages GPU capabilities for FFT computations and reordering.
+* GPU Acceleration: CUDA-Aware MPI and GPU accelerated FFTs and reordering operations.
-* Multiple Communication Strategies: Includes various types of All-to-All and Pairwise communication methods.
+* Multiple Communication Strategies: Various types of All-to-All and Pairwise communication methods.

 ## Building